cosmos/cosmos-sdk/docs/architecture/adr-003-subaccounts.md

 ### Positive

-* Accounts can now separate fungible coins
+* ModuleAccount can separate fungible coins.
+* ModuleAccount can dynamically add accounts.
-* Accounts can distribute permissions to sub accounts.
+* ModuleAccount can distribute permissions to SubAccounts.

 ### Negative

-* Brings permissions into `x/auth`

 ### Neutral